forkjoseph/EECS589/README.md

 ### FIXME: Participation
 You are expected to attend all lectures (you may skip up to 2 lectures due to legitimate reasons), and more importantly, participate in class discussions.

-### FIXME: Assignment Track
-If your group chooses the assignment track, you will have to complete two assignments on popular big data frameworks Apache Spark and TensorFlow.
-The third assignment will likely be different for each group with specific goals, and this will resemble a small research exploration project.
-Details of the assignments will be available over time.
-Tentative deadlines for the assignments are October 11, November 13, and December 11.

-### FIXME: Research Track
+### Project
-If your group chooses the research track, you will have to complete substantive work an instructor-approved problem and have original contribution.
+You will complete substantive work an instructor-approved problem and have original contribution.
 Surveys are not permitted as projects; instead, each project must contain a survey of background and related work.
 You must meet the following milestones (unless otherwise specified in future announcements) to ensure a high-quality project at the end of the semester:

-* Turn in a 2-page draft proposal (including references) by September 27.
+* Turn in a 2-page draft proposal (including references) by January 30.
 Remember to include the names and Michigan email addresses of the group members.
 * Keep revising your initial idea and incorporate instructor feedback.
-However, your team and project proposal must be finalized and approved on or before October 11.
+However, your team and project proposal must be finalized and approved on or before February 11.
 * Each group must submit a 4-page mid-semester progress report and present mid-semester progress during class hours on the week of November 13.
-* Each group must present their final results during a presentation or poster session on December 11.
+* Each group must present their final results during a presentation or poster session on April 11.
-* **Each group must turn in an 8-page final report and your code via email on or before 11:59PM EST on December 15.** The report must be submitted as a PDF file, with formatting similar to that of the papers you've read in the class.
+* **Each group must turn in an 8-page final report and your code via email on or before 11:59PM EST on April 15.** The report must be submitted as a PDF file, with formatting similar to that of the papers you've read in the class.
 The self-contained (i.e., include ALL dependencies) code must be submitted as a zip file.
 Each zip file containing the code must include a README file with a step-by-step guide on how to compile and run the provided code.

 #### Acknowledgement
-This course syllabus is heavily influenced by Mosharf's [EECS 598](https://github.com/mosharaf/eecs598/blob/f17-bigdata/README.md).
+This course syllabus is heavily influenced by Mosharaf's [EECS 598](https://github.com/mosharaf/eecs598/blob/f17-bigdata/README.md).